wb14123/blog/jekyll/_posts/2024-07-27-Source-Code-of-RSS-Brain-Is-Available.md

 ### Transparent Algorithm

-In a past blog post [What Is Wrong about Recommendation System](https://www.binwang.me/2020-08-02-What-Is-Wrong-abount-Recommendation-System.html), I mentioned I don't want to manipulated by recommendation systems.
-Ant that's one of the main motivations for me to start write my own RSS reader.
-While there are still ranking and recommendation algorithms in RSS Brain, it's aimed to provider better information instead of making the user more addicted to the product.
-In order to approve that, the algorithm needs to be available so that the users can inspect it and decide whether it's the right one for them.
+In a past blog post [What Is Wrong about Recommendation System](https://www.binwang.me/2020-08-02-What-Is-Wrong-abount-Recommendation-System.html), I mentioned I don't want to be manipulated by recommendation systems.
+And that's one of the main motivations for me to start writing my own RSS reader.
+While there are still ranking and recommendation algorithms in RSS Brain, it tries to provide better information instead of making the user more addicted to the product.
+In order to prove that, the algorithm needs to be available so that the users can inspect it and decide whether it's the right one for them.

 Be aware even the source code is available, it still needs some level of trust since the code running on my server [app.rssbrain.com](https://app.rssbrain.com) can theoretically be different from what is being released.
 But it's good enough for most people.
 However, if you want absolute control, you can always run it on your own server with the source code available.